scipy/scipy.org/www/scipylib/mailing-lists.rst

 organize projects, announce new releases, plan future directions, and give and receive user support.

-**Searching a list** is a great way to get your questions answered without actually signing up for a list.
-Follow the **Read/Search** link for a nice interface from Nabble_.
-Or, browse the old fashioned way at the official **Archives** link.

 To post to a list, you have to be on it.
 If you want to see **how much traffic** a list gets, just go to the list archive and take a look.
 You can opt to receive messages in digest form.
 Groups of about 10 messages are sent in